 Another scenario is where you feel an irresistible urge to draw something or create something, feeling an itching in your hands and restlessness.
 If you could get hold of even a sheet of paper and a pencil, you could have relieved this urge.

 Here technology comes to rescue.
 With devices becoming smaller and smaller, mobile and portable with unimaginable features, it is now possible to make use of each minute that your routine offers or allows.
-For example, following is the drawing (Mixer) I made recently on my iPad.
+For example, following is the drawing (Glass) I made recently on my iPad.
 All the same, I had a feeling that certainly a lot more could be achieved with this medium, as there were several features which I could see but not understand.
 And of course, there must be several other features which I am still not aware of.